nengo/nengo-spa/docs/user_guide/spa_intro.rst

 .. figure:: spa_2.png
    :alt: Example input and output from Spaun.

-   Exapmle input and output from Spaun. a) Handwritten numbers used as input.
+   Example input and output from Spaun. a) Handwritten numbers used as input.
    b) Numbers drawn by Spaun using its arm.

 All of the control-like steps (e.g. “compared with”, “inferred”, and routing